-The Palazzo Rosso, (the red palace), has a fascinating history.
-Once the home of Ostuni‘s first mayor, Don Paolo Tanzarella, its walls tell the somewhat turbulent story of the White City.
-Just steps away from the present-day Villa “Comunale” park, the venerable stone building has always been at the center of the city’s social and cultural life.
-It was there that the trainieri, (cart drivers in Pugliese dialect), were waiting for their daily assignments and it’s here today that one can immerse himself in the Ostuni’s life.
+Palazzo Rosso, (the red palace), has a long and fascinating history.
+Once the home of Ostuni‘s first mayor, Don Paolo Tanzarella, its walls tell the tumultuous story of the White City.
+Just steps away from the present-day Villa Comunale park, the venerable stone building has always been at the centre of the city’s social and cultural life: it was here that the trainieri (carriage drivers in Apulian dialect) were waiting for their daily assignments and it’s here today that one can immerse himself in the Ostuni’s life.

-Repurposed monumental light fixtures, South African sofas and headboards, gazebos from India turned into bathtubs, closets and night-stands from antique fairs from all over the world.
-The creative association of old and new art, objects and furnishings in a head-spinning and very personal mix is Pascale’s trademark.
+Recycled monumental lighting fixtures, South African sofas and headboards, braziers from India turned into bathtubs, closets and nightstands bought from antique fairs from all over the world.
+The creative association of old and new, objects and furniture in a head-spinning and very personal blend is Pascale’s trademark.

 Green hospitality is a philosophy, not simply a style; the elements of sustainability integrate with functionality, cost containment, environmental factors, and the health and well-being of Paragon 700 guests.